wormholer/KAP-manual/en/introduction/concepts.en.md

 ### Cube Operations
 * __BUILD__ - Given a time range, pull records from data source and build a cube segment.
-* __REFRESH__ - Refresh a built segment, pulls latest records from data source and rebuilt the cube segment.
+* __REFRESH__ - Refresh a built segment, pull latest records from data source and rebuilt the cube segment.
 * __MERGE__ - Merge multiple segments into a bigger segment.
 Reduce cube storage and speed up queries a bit.
 * __PURGE__ - Purge all segments in a cube.